iamlooper/MemeUI-Enhancer/README.md

 ## Notes 📝

+- This is a module, so you will need to flash it.
+It works on Magisk, KernelSU, and APatch.
 - You can find the `mienhancer.log` file in Internal Storage/Android.
 It will show you the types of tweaks MemeUI Enhancer has applied.
 - The device may overheat while the tweaks are being executed, but there's no need to worry.
 The overheating will subside after some time, once the tweaks are fully completed.